JuFisch/mysite/content/post/pushie-server-01.md

   id: 3,
 }

-// create send method for Websocket -- this gives each value stores an action to send the message, for now it's also pretty fake func (s Websocket) Send(message []byte) error {
+// Here I create a send method for Websocket obejcts.

+func (s Websocket) Send(message []byte) error {
   return nil
 }

-//create dummy Message
-var decoded_message = Message{
-  //this is the important part for Pushie
-  Channel: "bunno",
-  //this is the rest of the data that gets sent with a message
-  Data: map[string]interface{} {
-    "message": map[string]string {"text": "oh hai", "username": "jufisch"}, },
-}

-//encode dummy message to JSON to mimic POST request var encoded_message, err = json.Marshal(decoded_message)

-//function to decode encoded messages (ie JSON bytes in POST requests) func decode_message(encodedmessage []byte) Message {
+// Same as before, our function to decode encoded messages (ie JSON bytes in POST requests).

+func decode_message(encodedmessage []byte) Message {
   var decodedmessage Message
-  //err := json.Unmarshal(encodedmessage, &decodedmessage)
   json.Unmarshal(encodedmessage, &decodedmessage)

   return decodedmessage
 }

-//finally, our lookup function.
+// Finally, here's our lookup function.
 It takes the current hash or map as its first argument, and the incoming message as its second argument.
+Next it reads the message object to get the correct channel, and looks that channel up in the hash.

-It returns all the values for the given key (ie all the clients for a given channel). func channel_lookup(currentmap map[string][]Websocket, message Message) []Websocket{
+func channel_lookup(currentmap map[string][]Websocket, message Message) []Websocket{

   target_sockets, ok := currentmap[message.Channel]